Skip to content

 Migration files

-Migrations live in app/storage/migrations/ and are numbered sequentially:
+Migrations live in app/storage/migrations/ and are numbered sequentially.
+There are 28 migrations in total:

 File What it adds

-001_initial_postgres.sql Core tables: users, projects, repositories, snapshots, scans, findings, events, API keys
+001_initial_postgres.sql Core tables: projects, repositories, snapshots, scans, findings, events

 002_scan_lifecycle_columns.sql Scan status transition columns and timestamps